download13/moka/README.md

 ### Use as a command line utility:
 ```
 moka
+moka sometestfile.js
+moka testdir1 testdir2 testfile.js
 ```
-Yeah, that's it.
-All it does is run `test.js` and any `.js` files it finds in the `test` or `spec` directory at the current path, then dumps the output of each test file separated by an empty line.
+When run without arguments all it does is run `test.js` and any `.js` files it finds in the `test` or `spec` directory at the current path, then dumps the output of each test file separated by an empty line.
+When run with arguments it checks only the directories and files given as arguments that exist.